 When I reached the carnival grounds, by God, sitting there, almost as if he were waiting for me, was Mr. Electrico.
 I grew, suddenly, very shy.
 I couldn’t possibly ask, How do you live forever?
-But luckily I had a magic trick in my pocket.
-I pulled it out, held it toward Mr. Electrico and asked him if he’d show me how to do the trick.
-He showed me how and then looked into my face and said, "Would you like to see some of those peculiar people in that tent over there?"
+But luckily I had a magic kits: I pulled it out, held it toward Mr. Electrico and asked him if he’d show me how to do the trick.
+He showed me how and then looked into my face and said, “Would you like to see some of those peculiar people in that tent over there?”

 I said, “Yes.”

 He took me over to the sideshow tent and hit it with his cane and shouted, “Clean up your language!” at whoever was inside.
 Then, he pulled up the tent flap and took me in to meet the Illustrated Man, the Fat Lady, the Skeleton Man, the acrobats, and all the strange people in the sideshows.